 Semiconductor Fiber Optics

 Semiconductors are ubiquitous in the world of electronics.
 My gaming computer wouldn’t work without them.
-Several years ago several researchers saw how the benefits of semiconductors could be applied to fiber optics.
+Several years ago several researchers saw how the benefits of semiconductors could be applied to fiber optic cabling.
 Since then they have been working on integrating the two technologies, with one recent breakthrough.

-Optical fiber already has great bandwidth and good transmission characteristics, so what advantages could semiconductors bring?
+Fiber optic networks already have great bandwidth and good transmission characteristics, so what advantages could semiconductors bring?
 They could solve the one big sticking point for fiber optics, their conversion cost, and complexity.
 Semiconductors can transmit both optical and electrical signals at the same time, and could possibly convert between the signals in transit.
 The electronic converter would essentially be assimilated into the cable itself.